 What the 16 career clusters are, and why they still matter for career planning

 Career clusters are educational roadmaps that group many jobs and careers into 16 related categories.
-The point isn’t to label you for life.
-It’s to organize careers so you can connect your interests to school pathways, training options, and long-term work opportunities.
+They are not meant to label you for life.
+Their job is to organize careers so you can connect your interests to school pathways, training options, and long-term work opportunities.

-A useful way to think about clusters is as a shared theme for work.
-For example, two jobs might sound different on the surface, but if they rely on similar technical skills, tools, credentials, or workplace settings, they often fall into the same cluster.
-That connection helps you plan more intelligently than if you only focus on one job title.
+A good way to think about clusters is as a shared thread running through different kinds of work.
+Two jobs may look unrelated at first, but if they use similar technical skills, tools, credentials, or workplace settings, they often belong in the same cluster.
+That makes planning more practical than focusing on a single job title.

-A student who enjoys hands-on work might wonder whether they fit agriculture and natural resources, manufacturing, or construction-related paths.
-Career clusters don’t pick for them, but they give structure for testing ideas—through classes, projects, work-based learning, and conversations—until the fit is clearer.
+Someone who likes hands-on work, for example, might be weighing agriculture and natural resources, manufacturing, or construction-related paths.
+Career clusters do not choose for you, but they do give structure to the process.
+You can test ideas through classes, projects, work-based learning, and conversations until the fit becomes clearer.

 How the clusters are organized into broader career families